Zetaphor/DisMUD/docs/components.md

 ### Item

-Indicates tnat an entity is an object
+Indicates tnat an entity is an item

 ### MobStats